 We'll spend time with the locals, learning how both the men and women produce woven and knitted items.
 There's also time to take in exceptional scenery of terraced fields tumbling down to the bright blue waters of the lake and stone paths dating from pre-Hispanic times.

 Later we'll return to Puno, where we'll head to a restaurant for dinner.
 We'll then transfer to the airport for our flight back to Lima.

-Please note: During this tour you will experience altitudes of over 12,000ft where altitude sickness can occur.
+Please note: During this tour you will experience altitudes of over 12,000ft and altitude sickness can occur.
 This should not be a problem, although everyone has to take it easy.
-If you suffer from heart of respiratory conditions, or have any other concerns, please consult a doctor before you decide to travel on this holiday.
+If you suffer from high blood pressure or respiratory conditions, or have any other concerns, please consult a doctor before you decide to travel on this holiday.

 When you book this tour you are helping us to support a small school in the Chocco rural community, which you will visit during your trip.